bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 renaming functions) will probably be considered trivial.
 Here are some
 guidelines:

-* "nontrivial" means literally "anything other than trivial"; it explicitly is not the same thing as "major" or "significant".
-If it took you more than a minute of thought, it's probably nontrivial.
+* "Non-trivial" means literally "anything other than trivial"; it explicitly is not the same thing as "major" or "significant".
+If it took you more than a minute of thought, it's probably non-trivial.
-* Even a small change is nontrivial if the rationale or benefit was nontrivial to arrive at.
+* Even a small change is non-trivial if the rationale or benefit was non-trivial to arrive at.
-* Almost any change that isn't a pure comment change, symbol rename, or clearly-obvious-on-its-face rewording whose effects are completely local (e.g. a transforms like "a += 1" -> "++a") is a nontrivial change.
+* Almost any change that isn't a pure comment change, symbol rename, or clearly-obvious-on-its-face rewording whose effects are completely local (e.g. a transforms like "a += 1" -> "++a") is a non-trivial change.
 * Don't worry that the bar is impossibly high; you won't normally need a hundred CLs to find ten that qualify.
 * If you aren't certain whether your work meets the bar, ask an existing